slimphp/Slim/README.md

 Before you can get up and running with Slim you will need to choose a PSR-7 implementation that best fits your application.
 A few notable ones:
 - [Slim-Psr7](https://github.com/slimphp/Slim-Psr7) - This is the Slim Framework PSR-7 implementation
-- [Nyholm/psr7](https://github.com/Nyholm/psr7) & [Nyholm/psr7-server](https://github.com/Nyholm/psr7-server) - This is the fastest, strictest and most lightweight implementation available
+- [httpsoft/http-message](https://github.com/httpsoft/http-message) & [httpsoft/http-server-request](https://github.com/httpsoft/http-server-request) - This is the fastest, strictest and most lightweight implementation available
+- [Nyholm/psr7](https://github.com/Nyholm/psr7) & [Nyholm/psr7-server](https://github.com/Nyholm/psr7-server) - Performance is almost the same as the HttpSoft implementation
 - [Guzzle/psr7](https://github.com/guzzle/psr7) - This is the implementation used by the Guzzle Client, featuring extra functionality for stream and file handling
 - [laminas-diactoros](https://github.com/laminas/laminas-diactoros) - This is the Laminas (Zend) PSR-7 implementation